 A free society is not only threatened by the state.
 Concentrated corporate power can also distort liberty, crush competition, manipulate law, and harm the public.

 That is why anti-trust should remain a core public function.
-Monopolistic behavior, collusion, market capture, toxic products, and large-scale corporate harm should be visible, reviewable, and legally actionable.
+Monopolistic behavior, collusion, market capture, toxic products, pollution, and large-scale corporate harm should be visible, reviewable, and legally actionable.

 Citizens should be able to pursue collective legal action when they are harmed by concentrated private power.
 Rights are not meaningful if ordinary people cannot actually enforce them.